Nepal tries to form a new government as its Covid-19 crisis deepens - KTVZ

 As the crisis developed, the government’s key coalition partner, the Maoist Centre, withdrew its backing, prompting Oli to seek a parliamentary vote to prove he had enough support to remain in power.

 Oli needed at least 136 votes in the 275-member House of Representatives to ensure a majority and save his government.
-But he only received 93 votes — 124 members voted against him — meaning he was automatically relieved from his post as Prime Minister.
+But he only received 93 votes — 124 members voted against him.

 Given Oli’s failure to secure a vote of confidence, Nepal’s President and ceremonial head of state Bidhya Devi Bhandari will now put out a call to form a new government.